 (i) by leaving it at the registered office of the body corporate with an officer of the body corporate; or

-(ii) by sending it by post, telex, facsimile or similar electronic facility to its registered office.
+(ii) by sending it by post, telex or facsimile or, with the written consent of the body corporate in accordance with subsection (1A), by electronic communication to its registered office.

+(1A) A debtor, mortgagor or guarantor may consent to the giving of documents by electronic communication by, and only by, a specific positive election in writing, after being informed that if consent is given —

+(a) paper documents may no longer be given; and

+(b) electronic communications should be regularly checked for notices; and

+(c) consent to the giving of documents by electronic communication may be withdrawn at any time.

-(2) The appropriate address of a debtor, mortgagor, guarantor or consumer lessee for the purposes of subsection (1) is —
+(2) The appropriate address of a debtor, mortgagor or guarantor for the purposes of subsection (1) is —

 (a) an address nominated in writing by that person to the person giving the notice or other document; or